Etiwanda School District: History

 The district formed on May 8, 1899, and began as a single room at the southwest corner of East Avenue and Baseline Road.
 Its first two-room school, which opened in 1890 on the southeast corner of Victoria and Etiwanda Avenues, grew into a four-room, two-story brick school in 1912.
 The next renovation came in 1939 when the rise of hitler came into place and the start of WW2.In 1912 brick building was replaced with a more modern one-story building.

 Etiwanda was one of three districts in the area: Perdew School District and Grapeland School District, which began in 1880 and 1892, respectively.
 Perdew closed and combined with Grapeland on September 22, 1899, and in 1901, Grapeland combined with Etiwanda.
 On May 5, 1919, students from Etiwanda district started attending Chaffey Union High School District for grades 9 through 12.
 A portion of the Etiwanda School District was annexed to the Fontana School District in 1948.

+Federal civil rights investigation

+In August 2026, the Office for Civil Rights of the United States Department of Education opened an investigation into whether the district failed to protect a Jewish seventh-grade student at Etiwanda Intermediate School from antisemitic harassment.
+Superintendent Laura Rowland confirmed that the district was notified of the investigation on August 31, 2026.

+The investigation followed a complaint filed in March 2025 by the Louis D. Brandeis Center for Human Rights Under Law, joined by the Anti-Defamation League and StandWithUs, under Title VI of the Civil Rights Act of 1964.
+The complaint alleged that in September 2024 another student struck the girl with a stick and her hands, used an antisemitic slur against her, and choked her.
+It further alleged that after the district failed to respond appropriately, the harassment continued, including Nazi salutes in hallways, swastikas drawn on school property, and Holocaust-related taunts.
+A Brandeis Center attorney said the family's initial report "went nowhere."
+The center has asked the Office for Civil Rights to require reforms at the district.

+Rowland, who became superintendent in 2026, said that the district "do[es] not tolerate antisemitism or racism in any form" and that it had "instituted policies to thoroughly investigate all claims of hostile acts and take appropriate action."